 The current political and social environment continues to perceive the gambling industry in a concerned light and there is a risk that such negative publicity may lead to adverse changes in regulation and legislation.
 The Company and Group work hard to ensure that it actively provides and promotes an environment in which customers play safely.
+The directors await the release of the UK Government's white paper on gambling and will address any changes to the legislation as necessary.

 The board challenge management and staff to continually raise standards of operation, safer gambling, and player protection initiatives.
 An example of this is the G4 audit, for which the Group was awarded accreditation in August 2020.
-The actions taken from this audit have focussed the business to further improve the staff training on Customer Interaction and Gambling Harm, develop machine training to enable staff to advise customers on the types of machine games, how they play and to provide them with an informed choice and to increase resource within our Learning and Development team to support the delivery of the face-to-face and online training to employees.
+The actions taken from this audit have focussed the business to further improve the staff training on customer interaction and gambling harm; develop machine training to enable staff to advise customers on the types of machine games, how they play and to provide them with an informed choice; and to increase resources within our Learning and Development team to support the delivery of the face-to-face and online training to employees.